 1. Clean Out the Pool.

-Pool water collects leaves, insects, debris, and dirt throughout the summer.
-Ensure that you clean your pool to the best of your ability using a pool vacuum or net.
+Pool water collectors leave, debris and dirt through the summer.
+Clean your pool using a pool vacuum or net.
 Don’t forget about your skimmer and pump baskets, as well as the “scum line” near the edge of the pool.
-Remove ladders, skimmer baskets, solar blankets, and any other equipment that can be stored away for the winter.
-Don’t add any extra tablets or chlorine/bromine floaters as they can damage immobile equipment.
-Let existing tablets in chemical feeders run out so that none remain.
+Remove ladders, skimmer baskets, solar and other equipment and store them away for the winter.
+Avoid adding extra tablets or chlorine/bromine floaters that can damage immobile equipment.
+Let tablets in chemical feeders run out completely.